50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 Pays: Monthly benefit while unable to work (typically 70% of income)

-When: After waiting period (30-90 days) while disabled
+When: After waiting period (30 to 90 days) while disabled

 Use: Replace lost income during recovery